← Back to Blog

 1. Site columns.
 Custom site columns are the leaf dependency for everything else.
 Enumerate them via Graph, recreate them on the destination site first.

 2. Content types.
 Content types depend on site columns.
-Create content types next, binding them to the columns you just created.
+Create content types next, binding them to the columns just created.

 3. Lists and libraries.
 Lists depend on content types.
 Create the list, attach the content type, and then start writing items into it.